Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Introduction

 \subsection{Contributions}

 Henceforth, $G$ is assumed strongly connected; this is without loss of generality for $\MMC$ after a trivial $O(m)$ pre-processing step; see \S\ref{sec:prelim}.
 We denote the \textit{unweighted} diameter of $G$ by $\diamG$.
 The notation $\Otilde(\cdot)$ suppresses polylogarithmic factors in the number of vertices $n$, the inverse accuracy $\eps^{-1}$, and the maximum modulus edge weight $\Wmax$.

-\paragraph*{Main result.} We give the first approximation algorithm for $\MMC$ that, for graphs with polylogarithmic diameter, has near-linear runtime in the input sparsity $m$.
+We give the first approximation algorithm for $\MMC$ that, for graphs with polylogarithmic diameter, has near-linear runtime in the input sparsity $m$.
 In particular, this is the first near-linear time algorithm for the important special cases of complete graphs, expander graphs, and random graphs.
 (Note also that if the diameter is larger than polylogarithmic, this runtime can still be much faster than the state-of-the-art, depending on the parameter regime.)
-Moreover, unconditionally on the diameter, this new algorithm requires only $O(n)$ additional memory beyond reading the input\footnote{Just storing the input graph takes $\Theta(m)$ memory.
-To design an algorithm with $o(m)$ sublinear memory, we assume that $G$ is input implicitly through two oracles: one for finding an adjacent edge of a vertex, and one for querying the weight of an edge.
-See \S\ref{sssec:bal:final:mem} for details.}, which means it is so-called ``memory-optimal'' in the sense that its memory usage is of the same order as the (maximum possible) output size.
+Moreover, unconditionally on the diameter, this new algorithm requires only $O(n)$ additional memory beyond reading the input\footnote{Storing the input graph takes $\Theta(m)$ memory.
+To design an algorithm with $o(m)$ memory, we assume $G$ is input implicitly through two oracles: one for finding an adjacent edge of a vertex, and one for querying the weight of an edge; details in \S\ref{sssec:bal:final:mem}.}, which means it is so-called ``memory-optimal'' in the sense that its memory usage is of the same order as the (maximum possible) output size.